openresty/lua-nginx-module/README.markdown

 Retrieves in-memory request body data.
 It returns a Lua string rather than a Lua table holding all the parsed query arguments.
 Use the [ngx.req.get_post_args](#ngxreqget_post_args) function instead if a Lua table is required.

-The optional <code>max_bytes</code> function argument can be used when you don't need the entire body.
+The optional `max_bytes` argument can be used when you don't need the entire body.

 This function returns `nil` if